| Fashion clearly operates by different rules in the Daft dimension.

 they're far less than enthralled by house music than they are by

 the ecstasy-fried daydreams of visionary Atlantan hip hoppers Outkast.
+"They're cool," considers Guy-Man.
+"It's like something

 you've never heard; really inspiring and avant-garde, much more

 than house.
 Just music that's not trying to be in any style."
+Last year, however, Thomas was struck by the revelation that music

 itself no longer holds a capacity for change, only the ways in